kdrag0n/kdrag0n.dev/content/privacy-policy.md

 This information is used to enforce the [End-User License Agreement]({{< relref "patreon-eula" >}}), diagnose issues, and calculate aggregate statistics.

+When you pledge on Patreon or make a purchase, we will send you a transactional email.
+Your email address will be sent to our email communications provider, [SendGrid](https://www.twilio.com/legal/privacy), in order for us to fulfill your pledge or purchase.

 Additionally, the path and IP address of each request is saved in the server logs for diagnostic, anti-abuse, and debugging purposes.

 ### Patreon